w3c/wot/IG-SP/SecurityPrivacyGlossary.md

 #### Data (origin) authentication (ISO 7498-2)
 The corroboration that the source of data received is as claimed.
 #### Datagram Transport Layer Security (DTLS)
 An IETF standard protocol providing transport-bound security (data authentication and confidentiality, entity authentication) for data exchanges over unreliable transports (UDP).
-An adaptation of TLS.
+An adaptation of the TLS protocol.
 #### Encryption (RFC 4949)
 Cryptographic transformation of data (called "plaintext") into a form (called "ciphertext") that conceals the data's original meaning to prevent it from being known or used.
 If the transformation is reversible, the corresponding reversal process is called "decryption", which is a transformation that restores encrypted data to its original state.
 #### Functionally trusted third party (Handbook of Applied Cryptography)